benoit-cty/decentralized_AI/whitepaper/whitepaper.md

 ### The dapps market
 DAPPs means Decentralized Applications.
 That’s a new kind of applications.
 These types of applications are not owned by anyone, can’t be shut down, and cannot have downtime.
 A DAPP should meet these criteria: Open Source, Decentralized, Incentive (digital assets for feeling itself).
 There’s DAPPS built on top of the two biggest blockchain platforms Bitcoin and Ethereal.
 There’s also some DAPPs built on their own blockchain.

-New DAPPs are built every day, as you can see on https://www.stateofthedapps.com, listing 1576 DAPPs on his explorer, or even on https://dappradar.com
+New DAPPs are built every day, as you can see on https://www.stateofthedapps.com, listing 1 576 DAPPs on his explorer, or even on https://dappradar.com

 Everything can be decentralized.
 We believe that in the future, all kind of applications will be decentralized, even the bigger ones.

 One of the current issue is that dapps are not necessarily user friendly and it’s pretty hard to be mass market.
 Another issue, is scalability.
 Ethereum’s scalability issues were recently emphasized by the popular cat-collecting virtual game CryptoKitties (DAPP game).
 The viral game caused the network, that can only handle 10 transactions per second to become clogged, and transaction fees skyrocketed.

 ### The traditional cloud market

-It's a huge market.
 Many company transfert their infrastructures to the cloud.
-XXX Market value ?
+It's a huge and continuously growing market of $140 billions in 2018 only.
+But privacy and at least knowing where datas goes in the cloud is a growing concern too.

 ### The edge and fog computing market

-A new approach began to emmerrge with "Fog Computing".
-XXX Explain ?
+A new approach began to emmerge with "Fog Computing".
+In this vision, the edge devices carry out all the computation and storage they can handle.
+Only the important states are stored online.
+This combine well with decentralization and blockchain.

 ## TECHNOLOGY OVERVIEW
 ### Background

 Computing on blockchain is really limited to few instructions.
 And it will probably remain like that.

-But there is the need for heavy computation like AI, video encoding, 3D rendering to be done decentralized.
+But there is the need for heavy computation like AI, video encoding, 3D rendering to be done that a device like a smartphone r a laptop could not handle.

-This is what we will demonstrate with our project.
+This is what we will tackle in our project.

 ### Our stack

+We have two main part :
+- The training part using Open Mined.
-We have two main part : the front, who is the user interface and the back, which do the computation.
+- The prediction part.
+With the front, who is the user interface and the back, which do the computation.

 ![project_blueprint](https://github.com/trancept/decentralized_AI/blob/master/img/architecture_1.png)